morganmueller/Internet-Geographies/weeks/week_07.md

-# Week 7 - Scales, Spatialization, & Sensing
+# Week 7 - Rethinking Containerization

 > “The sea is forgotten until disaster strikes.
 But perhaps the biggest seagoing disaster is the global supply chain, which — maybe in a more fundamental way than financial speculation — leads the world economy to the abyss.” ― Sekula (2000)